 and upwards of £250 million per annum in lost revenue

 When is a salary not a salary?
 As Bill Clinton once said it depends on what you mean by ‘is’ is.
-The UKBA policy from 2000 continues unchanged in 2010 under the new administration and we are paying for it with our jobs and the Government is losing tax revenue.
+The Home Office / UKBA policy from 2000 continues unchanged with each new administration and we are paying for it with our jobs and the Government is losing tax revenue.
 It is an issue which particularly affects the Information Technology services industry.

 ICT Allowances - A worked example put to the UKBA

-This example shows just how much tax and NI is lost per year when a company ‘onshores’ a migrant worker into the UK and pays them using the UKBA ‘Salary Package’ rate which includes tax free business expenses, rather than paying the worker a true taxable salary as would be the case if they employed a resident worker instead.
+This example shows just how much tax and NI is lost per year when a company ‘onshores’ a migrant worker into the UK and pays them using the UKBA ‘Salary Package’ rate which can include business expenses, rather than paying the worker a true taxable salary as would be the case if they employed a resident worker instead.

 The full FOI Request EFM 3136 can be accessed here When is a salary not a salary?
 The replies to this FOI request are revealing for the insight into the thinking within this organisation as much as anything else, it has been going on since the year 2000.
 This FOI request and example was handled by a senior member of the UKBA Immigration policy team.
 In it the UKBA confirms that it didn’t stress test its policy with HMRC to confirm the revenue implications to the UK Exchequer and this was also confirmed in the reply to FOI request 2693/10 by HMRC.
 Even with only partial data available from the UKBA from 2009 through to October 2010 nearly 38,000 IT workers came to the UK on Intra-Company Transfers.
 None of these IT roles were on the skills shortage occupation list